Protect Yourself – Updated April 2026

 Need Help Immediately?

-If you or someone you know has serious gambling problems, contact these resources directly – all are free and confidential:
+If you or someone you know has serious gambling problems, contact these Canadian resources directly – all are free and confidential:

-Why Responsible Gambling Is Crucial
+Why Responsible Gambling Matters for Canadian Players

 Recognize the Signs of Problem Gambling